School and childcare updates: Coronavirus

 Unless you are notified that your child is required to self-isolate they should continue to attend school.

-Will I be fined if I don’t send my child back to school?
+Will I be fined if I don’t send my child to school?

-The government has made it clear that attendance in school from September will be mandatory and parents have a legal duty to ensure their children attend.
+The government has made it clear that attendance in school from September 2020 is mandatory and parents have a legal duty to ensure their children attend.
 Councils do have legal powers to take action against parents who fail to ensure their child’s attendance without a valid reason.

-Please speak to your school if you have any concerns about your child returning to school.
+Please speak to your school if you have any concerns about your child attending school.

 What is the safest way to travel to school?